 You can dress with a theme in mind such as this nautical style.
-Others could be vintage, classic, sporty, or country girl.
+Others could be vintage, eclectic, classic, sporty, or country girl.

-We were happy to find this embroidered white skirt and blue smocked blouse ~ $4.oo each, thrifted.
+My daughter was happy to find this embroidered white skirt and blue smocked blouse ~ $4.oo each, thrifted.

 Lisa looks lovely in the blue and black patterned top she found just last week.
 It matches her favorite black skirt.
 She shows us how she dresses beautifully and with feminine appeal in separates she found thrifting and adds that shopping department stores often leaves her frustrated.